she-code-africa/SCAMP-Cohort6-Technical-Assessment/readme.md

 - fill in other required details on the form
 - Submit

-## Submission / Application Deadline: 14th August 2020
+## Submission / Application Deadline: 19th June 2022

 *Your solution doesn't have to be perferct before submission, Good luck!*